raypeng/DGBDT/index.md

   which makes the algorithm have less benefit from SPMD architecture”.
 Our implementation of decision tree learning must not have the same problems.

-* Scheduling GPU and CPU computation on a heterogenous machine is difficult, since it is crucial to identify scenarios in which one is preferred over the other or if the overhead of using both is worth the trouble.
+* Scheduling GPU and CPU computation on a heterogeneous machine is difficult, since it is crucial to identify scenarios in which one is preferred over the other or if the overhead of using both is worth the trouble.